-After taking a practice test, use your knowledge of “raw” and “unofficial” scores to figure out where you are in the studying process.
+After taking a Praxis English Language Arts practice test, use your knowledge of “raw” and “unofficial” scores to figure out where you are in the studying process.
 Regardless of the numbers you come up with, pay closer attention to the topics you need more practice with rather than a total number of points.

 Ultimately, this decision is up to you.
 If you have exhausted the information on the internet and in any test prep books you have it could be worth it.
-However, no amount of practice tests will be able to tell you what questions will be on the final exam.
+However, no amount of Praxis English practice exams will be able to tell you what questions will be on the final exam.

 The good news is that after going through the experience, you are more likely to do better on the second try simply because you understand what the entire process will feel like.
 After taking the test, you probably also have a good idea of what test items surprised or stumped you.
 Try making a list of these items and spending more time practicing.